Oberon, Sydney Australia - Friday, 18 May - 7:01am OberonAustralia.com

 ROCKLEY

 23 kilometres from Oberon on the O’Connell Road, O’Connell is also classified by the National Trust as a historic village.
 The Anglican Church is still in use.
 The village has a long history, having been situated on the original road between Bathurst and Sydney.
 The present hotel was built in 1865 and today is a popular meeting place in pleasant surroundings.
 Near O’Connell on the Mutton Falls Road is the Flat Rock picnic and camping area.
-This is a popular spot for fishing and swimming in season.The historic Catholic Church has Bed and Breakfast accommodation and the Convent is a private residence.
+This is a popular spot for fishing and swimming in season.The nearby historic Catholic Church and Convent is a private residence.
+The O’Connell Avenue Café & Store offers award winning coffee, breakfast, lunch and a wide range of home baked treats in a relaxed friendly environment.
+Open Fridays, Saturday and Sundays 8.30am-4.30pm.
+Contact: 0424 831 801.

 TARANA